Schutz3/confess/README.md

 ---

-Made by the Confess-In Team
+Made by me, Inspired by internet